© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Settlement 100yds (90m) S of The Wreay is a scheduled monument protected by Historic England under reference 1003054.
 View the official record →

-Settlement 100yds (90m) S of The Wreay is an archaeological site in Cumberland comprising the remains of a prehistoric or early medieval settlement.
+Settlement 100yds S of The Wreay is a prehistoric or Romano-British settlement site located in Cumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003054.

 Settlement 100yds (90m) S of The Wreay is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003054.